aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 }
 ```

-**Important.** Property ObjectData of the OleObjectFrame class represents, in general, [Object Linking and Embedding (OLE) Data Structures](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-oleds/85583d21-c1cf-4afe-a35f-d6701c5fbb6f), not file data itself.
-So be care to use this property and read refer to documentation before use it.
+**Important.** ObjectData property of the OleObjectFrame class represents [Object Linking and Embedding (OLE) Data Structures](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-oleds/85583d21-c1cf-4afe-a35f-d6701c5fbb6f) in general, but not file data itself.
+So please take into account the referenced documentation article when using this property.